sammosummo/Charlie/README.rst

 1. Download the Miniconda bash script: https://repo.continuum.io/miniconda/Miniconda-latest-MacOSX-x86_64.sh

-2. Execute the script by opening a terminal window, setting the current directory to your downloads folder, and typing the line:
+2. Execute the script by opening a terminal window, setting the current directory to your downloads folder using the `cd` command, and typing the
+   line:
    ::
       sudo bash Miniconda-latest-MacOSX-x86_64.sh